WeirdCatAFK/Flashback/documentation.md

 # How is Flashback built?

-# Flashback API

-Flashback tries to accomplish something difficult, it takes an unordered structure (your documents) and makes an ordered structure (Your brain graph) to store all the connections, and surely web front end tools are difficult to manage, so most of flashback will be designed to work making API calls to control Files and update the database
+Flashback is built on react as it's frontend, electron as an encapsulation tool and an API rest made in express to manage all the file dataFlashback tries to accomplish something difficult, it takes an unordered structure (your documents) and makes an ordered structure (Your brain graph) to store all the connections, and surely web front end tools are difficult to manage, so most of flashback will be designed to work making API calls to control Files and update the database.

 ```mermaid
 graph LR